Valakom, Kottarakara: Institutions and businesses

 Many churches and religious institutions are situated here.
-Major banks operating in Valakom include Federal Bank, State Bank of Travancore, Service co-operative Bank Ummannoor, Corporation Bank Ummannoor, District Co-Operative Bank Valakom, Muthoot Fincorp, Kosammattam Finance, and Panamkunnil Bankers.
 Y.M.A.
 Library and Sree Gosalakrishna temple are situated at Marangattukonam, 1 km from Valakom.
 A police aid post is located near the Mercy Hospital Junction (Old Kalachantha/cattle market) which is one km north of the town in SH-1.

 Education

 The major educational institutions in the village are the Marthoma Higher Secondary School(started in 1924, which is the oldest one in this locality), R. V. Training College & school and C.S.I.
 Training centre, college & school for the Hearing Impaired.